cs357/textbook/notes/eigen.md

 $$ (\mathbf{A} - \sigma {\bf I})^{-1} {\bf x} = \frac{1}{\lambda - \sigma} {\bf x}.$$

-It is important to note here, that the eigenvectors remain unchanged for shifted or/and inverted matrices.
+It is important to note here that the eigenvectors remain unchanged for shifted or/and inverted matrices.

 ## Expressing an Arbitrary Vector as a Linear Combination of Eigenvectors